cjrobbertse-ob/readme-poc/docs/AIS/cbpii-card-based-payment-instrument-issuers.md

 ---
 ## Overview

-A **Card Based Payment Instrument Issuer (CBPII)** is a regulated payment service provider that issues card-based payment instruments, including virtual cards and e-wallets, which can be linked to customer accounts held at other payment service providers.
-CBPIIs operate under strict regulatory frameworks to ensure consumer protection and security in digital payments.
+A **Card Based Payment Instrument Issuer (CBPII)** is a specialized payment service provider that issues modern payment instruments, including virtual cards and e-wallets, which can be linked to customer accounts held at different financial institutions.
+CBPIIs enable seamless digital payments while providing enhanced security and convenience.

 ## Key Functions